Magi: The Labyrinth of Magic: Reception

 In his review of the first volume of the manga, L.B Bryant noted "not only is it a shonen title but it's a GOOD shonen title" and recommended it be picked up.
-Rebecca Silverman of Anime News Network ranked the first volume as a B. Silverman criticized how the fanservice was handled and pointed out that the story felt more like a role-playing game than a manga, and that it seemed as if Ohtaka was not sure about the story's direction.
-She compared Aladdin to One Pieces protagonist Monkey D. Luffy and commented that Ohtaka's art improved since her last series Sumomomo, Momomo.
-Silverman concluded, "overall those looking for a good old shounen adventure story about a couple of plucky kids (with bonus burly djinn!) pursuing their dreams should give this a shot.
-It isn't perfect, but it is a good time".
+Rebecca Silverman of Anime News Network gave the first volume a B rating.
+She criticized its fanservice and noted the story felt more like a role-playing game than a manga, suggesting Ohtaka seemed uncertain about its direction.
+Silverman compared Aladdin to One Pieces Monkey D. Luffy, and praised Ohtaka's improved art since Sumomomo, Momomo.
+She concluded that while imperfect, the series is recommended for shōnen adventure fans.
 Leroy Douresseaux of Comic Book Bin also ranked the first volume as a B, and compared Ohtaka's art style to Yuuki Iinuma's Itsuwaribito.
 She described Magi as a "straight-forward, fun to read adventure, part Prince of Persia and part Raiders of the Lost Ark".
 Kelly Quinn of The B&N Sci-Fi and Fantasy Blog included the series on her list of "7 Butt-Kicking Shonen Manga by Women Writers".

 IGN listed Magi: The Labyrinth of Magic among the best anime series of the 2010s, and wrote that it is "a fun watch and has a surprising amount of action for those that are fans of shonen".